 - Farmed salmon are consistently given antibiotics to prevent infections, which has contributed to antibiotic resistance in salmon and other seafood.

-Farmed salmon do not develop the same color as salmon found in the wild.
-To compensate for this, synthetic pigments are added to their feed, giving them the distinctive orangish pink hue.
+- Farmed salmon usually do not develop the same color as salmon found in the wild.
+To compensate for this, synthetic pigments can be added to their feed, giving them the distinctive orangish pink hue.

 While there isn’t definitive evidence on how these specific synthetic colors affect our bodies, I prefer to avoid them due to uncertainty.

 To minimize these risks, consider opting for wild-caught salmon or seeking out farmed salmon from reputable sources that adhere to strict quality and safety standards.
 Stay informed on labeling practices and regulations can help you make the best choice for you and your family.

 You have probably heard me talk about glyphosate on my Instagram page, but I thought I would explain a bit more here!
 Glyphosate, the primary ingredient in RoundUp, is widely used as a herbicide and weedkiller.